 The Millennium Development Goals have been the subject of controversy.
-There has been concern that the Millennium Development Goals have been used as a political football to try and halt or slow the Social and Economic Development of nations such as India, Singapore, and China (for example) while doing nothing to temper the seemingly limitless demands and consumptions of the larger founding nations of the UN (primarily The United States, and England).
-On the other hand, we considered in the last chapter how these nations have been making genuine advances and developing on the world's stage.
+There has been concern that the Millennium Development Goals have been used as a political football to try and halt or slow the social and economic development of nations such as India, Singapore, and China (for example) while doing nothing to temper the seemingly limitless demands and consumptions of the larger founding nations of the UN (primarily The United States, and England).
+On the other hand, we considered in Chapter 2 how these nations have been making genuine advances and developing on the world's stage.
 Let us consider the next turn for development.

-3.1.4 The Sustainable Development Goals
+4.1.4 The Sustainable Development Goals